lucasjoliveau/doc/en/legal/terms/terms_of_sale.md

 writing at the time of purchase.

-Monthly Subscriptions are only available for hosting on the Cloud Platform (Odoo SaaS and Odoo SH).
+Monthly Subscriptions are only available for hosting on the Cloud Platform (Konvergo ERP SaaS and Konvergo ERP SH).
 Payment of Monthly Subscriptions can only be made by credit card or an equivalent supported automatic debit method.
-Odoo S.A. reserves the right to refuse any Monthly Subscription that does not comply with these conditions.
+Konvergo ERP S.A. reserves the right to refuse any Monthly Subscription that does not comply with these conditions.

-Odoo S.A. undertakes to do its best to supply services in due time in accordance with the agreed timeframes.
+Konvergo ERP S.A. undertakes to do its best to supply services in due time in accordance with the agreed timeframes.
 However, none of its obligations can be considered as being an obligation to achieve results.
-Odoo S.A. cannot, under any circumstances, be required by the client to appear as a third party in the context of any claim for damages filed against the client by an end consumer.
+Konvergo ERP S.A. cannot, under any circumstances, be required by the client to appear as a third party in the context of any claim for damages filed against the client by an end consumer.

-In order for it to be admissible, Odoo S.A. must be notified of any claim by means of a letter sent by recorded delivery to its registered office within 8 days of the delivery of the goods or the provision of the services.
+In order for it to be admissible, Konvergo ERP S.A. must be notified of any claim by means of a letter sent by recorded delivery to its registered office within 8 days of the delivery of the goods or the provision of the services.